 I poked around in a woodlot north of the catholic school, and found it again for a short bit.
 Then it becomes lost, likely for good.
 I’m going to head east from here and try to follow Jackson Creek instead.

 Hunted around Rotary Peace Park for some time.
-I have no doubt that this is the original mouth of Jackson Creek.
+I have no doubt that the original mouth of Jackson Creek was through the park.
 As for the present day sewer, this outlet at the foot of Twelfth Street is the only one I could find.

 The former creek path continues to be obvious through recreational parkland and the Humber College Lakeshore East campus.
 No surface water though.